Weighed in the Balance

 28:44

-Catholic apologist Trent Horn often claims that Protestants can’t make sense of James 2, but the Protestant position he attacks isn’t the one we actually hold.
-In this episode of Weighed in the Balance, Jonathan Brooks unpacks Horn’s misreprese...
+Roman Catholic apologist Trent Horn often claims that Protestants can’t make sense of James 2, but the Protestant position he attacks isn’t the one we actually hold.
+In this episode of Weighed in the Balance, Jonathan Brooks unpacks Horn’s misr...

 •